Python Turtle - Lesson 2

 Introducing range

-You can also run loops over lists of numbers.
+You can also use loops with lists of numbers.

-Create a new file and call it lesson_2_pt_2a.py then try the code below.
+Create a new file and name it lesson_2_pt_2a.py, then try the code below.

 1number_list = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]